margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for a friend at dinner
 * Grateful for healthy foods
 * Grateful for the cooking session
+* Grateful for the Church of the people in the Cumberlands
+* Grateful for the path forward God has planned
+* Grateful for the experiences and stories of everyone in this room
+* Grateful for testimonies of healing in JSH
+* Grateful for the sunlight
+* Grateful for applying opposite action
+* Grateful for the love within and the love that makes me free
+* Grateful for  what my aunt has overcome
+* Grateful for healing from nervous laughter
+* Grateful for healing of a voice
+* Grateful for validating the feeling, not the behavior
+* Grateful to find a better behavior
+* Grateful for the GIVE skill
+* Grateful to take a step away
+* Grateful for all the people in NYC
+* Grateful for the Safe Ride program at UVA
+* Grateful for music therapy
+* Grateful for the word **rejoice** in the Dictionary
+* Grateful for dictionaries
+* Grateful for testimonies
+* Grateful for people who want to help
+* Grateful for the light shining in the programs at UVA
+* Grateful for a path forward
+* Grateful for the light shining in the sports games
+* Grateful for the compassion of professors and students
+* Grateful for the El Dorado in the Spanish language
+* Grateful for the innocence of people at camp
+* Grateful for music therapy
+* Grateful for shapes everywhere
+* Grateful for my grandmother and correct thoughts about people
+* Grateful for the turquoise blue and yellow chair
+* Grateful for Christian healers

 * Grateful for good friends
 * Grateful for lights flickering
 * Grateful for the goodness ahead for everyone